ga4gh/refget/docs/specification.md

 ## Definitions of key terms

+- **Alias**: A human-readable identifier used to refer to a sequence collection.
+- **Array**: An ordered list of elements
+- **Collated**: A qualifier applied to a seqcol attribute indicating the values of the attribute are 1-to-1 with sequences in the collection, and represented in the same order as the sequences in the collection.
+- **Coordinate system**: A set of named sequence lengths, but without actual sequences.
+- **Digest**: An identifier resulting from a cryptographic hash function, such as `MD5` or `SHA512`, on input data.
+- **Inherent**: A qualifier applied to a seqcol attribute indicating that the attribute is part of the definition of the sequence collection, and therefore contributes to its digest.
+- **Length**: The number of characters in a sequence.
+- **Seqcol algorithm**: The set of instructions used to compute a digest from a sequence collection.
+- **Seqcol API**: The set of endpoints defined in the *retrieval* and *comparison* components of the seqcol protocol.
+- **Seqcol digest**: A digest for a sequence collection, computed according to the seqcol algorithm.
+- **Seqcol protocol**: Collectively, the 3 operations outlined in this document, which include: 1. encoding of sequence collections; 2. retrieval of sequence collections; and 3. comparison of sequence collections.
 - **Sequence**: Seqcol uses refget to store actual sequences, so we generally use the term in the same way as refget.
 Refget was designed for nucleotide sequences; however, other sequences could be provided via the same mechanism, *e.g.*, cDNA, CDS, mRNA or proteins.
 Essentially any ordered list of refget-valid characters qualifies.
-However, sequence collections may also contain sequences of non-specified characters, which therefore have a length but no actual sequence content.
+But sequence collections also goes further, since sequence collections may contain sequences of non-specified characters, which therefore have a length but no actual sequence content.
+- **Sequence digest** or **refget digest**: A digest for a sequence, computed according to the refget protocol.
 - **Sequence collection**: A representation of 1 or more sequences that is structured according to the sequence collection schema
-- **Digest**: An identifier resulting from a cryptographic hash function, such as `MD5` or `SHA512`, on input data.
-- **Seqcol digest**: A digest for a sequence collection, computed according to the seqcol algorithm.
-- **Seqcol algorithm**: The set of instructions used to compute a digest from a sequence collection.
-- **Sequence digest** or **refget digest**: A digest for a sequence, computed according to the refget protocol.
-- **Length**: The number of characters in a sequence.
-- **Array**: An ordered list of elements
-- **Alias**: A human-readable identifier used to refer to a sequence collection.
-- **Seqcol API**: The set of endpoints defined in the *retrieval* and *comparison* components of the seqcol protocol.
-- **Seqcol protocol**: Collectively, the 3 operations outlined in this document, which include: 1. encoding of sequence collections; 2. retrieval of sequence collections; and 3. comparison of sequence collections.
-- **Coordinate system**: A set of named sequence lengths, but without actual sequences.

 ## Seqcol protocol functionality

 The seqcol algorithm is based on the refget algorithm for individual sequences, and should use refget servers to store the actual sequence data.
 Seqcol servers therefore provide a lightweight organizational layer on top of refget servers.  o be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities as detailed below.
-The seqcol protocol defines two functions:
+The seqcol protocol defines the following:

 1. *Encoding* - An algorithm for computing an identifier given a collection of sequences.
 2. *API* - A server RESTful API specification for retrieving and comparing sequence collections.